ahmadawais/awesome-random-stuff/readme.md

 ### May 9, 2020
 - [Let's Enhance](https://letsenhance.io/v2/boost) - Enhance your images to 4x for free.
+- [Neumorphism](https://neumorphism.io/#6c777d) - CSS code generator that will help with colors, gradients and shadows to adapt this new design trend or discover its possibilities.
 ### May 7, 2020
 - [Resumes.io](https://www.resumes.io/create-a-resume) - Create your resume and get hired fast with Resume Builder.
 Our online tool will guide you through each step so you can be confident with the result.
 - [Resume Maker](https://latexresu.me/) - Latex resumes.
 I like the first template a lot.